Troubled with negative thoughts? Well then, ask yourself the following questions.

 Denouncing the truth of each thought nullifies the lies within.
 Then develop a sense each negative thought.

-Back to you are not good enough thing.
-Instead of ruminating over it constantly to yourself "I'm not good enough," drop into your gut or intuition and search your own sense of "Am I not good enough?"
-If honest you will discover your true sense, you won’t sense any support evidence.
-See negative thinking is not based on reality but rather on negative beliefs form growing up from lies express to you from others.
-Going through your intuition helps to avoid the lies of the past or the false emotions produced from your negative thinking.
+Back to "you are not good enough thinking".
+Instead of ruminating over it constantly to yourself "I'm not good enough," drop into your gut or seat of intuition thinking and search your own sense of that negative statement.
+You may find your sense of the negative statement is the reverse "Am I not good enough?"
+If honest with yourself, you will discover your true sense, without any supporting evidence.
+See negative thinking is not based on reality but rather on negative beliefs formed while you grew up.
+These negative beliefs were the results of inaccurate statements or lies express to you from others.
+Avoiding negative beliefs, distorted thoughts, and false emotions, and going straight down to your intuition helps to avoid those inaccuracies.

 If you feel tip one and two just aren't working?
 Practice, practice and practice some more.
-Recognize them by writing them down.
-Confront and reduce their power by denouncing them.
-Do it again and again until you get positive results.
+Recognize, the first step to healthy thoughts, by writing them down.
+Confront and reduce their power by denouncing them verbally out loud to yourself.
+Do it again and again until you get positive results and your negative thoughts lose their power.
 Lies seem powerful but with practice, the light will shine through.
 If you have ever trained for a sport, you also have to train your mind to think in a new and more creative way to perform better.

 4. Don’t take it personally

 Once you take something personally you lose all clear perspective.
 Distance yourself from your negative thinking, by imaging you are talking to someone else.
 Say you're a close friend of yours who faces the same day-to-day barriers, challenges and negative thoughts.
 Ask yourself what does that person truly need, it is validation.
 Validation counters negativity and uncovers the lies.
 Realize what advice you would give a close friend and give that same guidance to yourself and consider it.

 5. Don’t give up